boolean-uk/react-cohort-dashboard-challenge/README.md

 In this challenge, you'll create a social media style post feed.
 There is no boilerplate code provided - you'll be building this from scratch using the designs and specifications provided.

+## Setting up React with Vite

+- Fork and clone the repository
+- In the project root directory, run `npm create vite@latest . -- --template react`
+- Run `npm install`
+- `npm run dev` to run the application

+The steps above will create a fresh React app using Vite.
+From this point on, it's up to you to decide how you want to structure your code.
+Try to stay organised :)

 ## Instructions

-Fork and clone this repository to your machine.

 [Implement this design](./_assets/dashboard.png) using, as a minimum, the below listed technologies.
 Note: you may need to open the file directly on your machine to view it properly.

 - ReactJS
-- React Router DOM version 6.4 or above
+- React Router DOM version 6.4 or above (Run `npm install react-router-dom` to install this)
 - A RESTful API

 [Use this REST API](https://jsonplaceholder.typicode.com/) as your data source.
 In particular, you'll need the `/posts`, `/comments` and `/users` routes provided.
 Each of these routes has GET, POST, PUT and DELETE methods available.
 Scroll down to the Resources and Routes sections to see example usage.